 Answers from James M. Steckelberg, M.D.

 The short answer is yes, but the specific risks are different for men.
 Most of the time, HPV infection doesn't cause any signs or symptoms in either sex, although some types of HPV cause genital warts.

 See more Expert Answers

-- HPV vaccine: Questions and answers.
-Centers for Disease Control and Prevention. http://www.cdc.gov/vaccines/vpd-vac/hpv/vac-faqs.htm.
-Accessed April 24, 2012.
+- HPV and men — CDC fact sheet.
+U.S. Centers for Disease Control and Prevention. http://www.cdc.gov/std/hpv/stdfact-hpv-and-men.htm.
+Accessed May 14, 2015.

 - HPV and cancer.
 National Cancer Institute. http://www.cancer.gov/cancertopics/causes-prevention/risk/infectious-agents/hpv-fact-sheet.
 Accessed May 14, 2015.